Seiten

 Current US visa and entry restrictions

-This affects foreign nationals who are outside the United States and do not have a valid US visa on the effective date – they are no longer allowed to enter the US since the proclamation came into force.
+This applies to foreign nationals who outside the United States and as of the reporting date no valid US visa have been banned from entering the USA since the proclamation came into force.

 US visa and entry bans are measures taken by the US government that restrict or completely prohibit the entry of nationals of certain countries or certain groups of people into the United States.
 These bans can be based on various legal grounds, including presidential proclamations.

-For nationals of the following 12 countries, the issuance of US nonimmigrant visas and US immigrant visas is completely suspended:
+For nationals of the following countries 20 countries the issuance of US non-immigrant visas and US immigrant visas is completely suspended.
+A complete entry ban also applies:

 • Afghanistan